psr7-sessions/storageless/README.md

 Most of the logic isn't finalized yet, and this is just a mockup of a [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware that injects a `'session'` attribute (containing session data) into incoming requests.

+### Assumptions

+ * your sessions are fairly small and contain only few identifiers and some CSRF tokens.
+ * data in your session is `JsonSerializable` or equivalent
+ * data in your session is **freely available to the client** (we may introduce encryption to change this in future)